gsubramani/robust-nonlinear-regression/readme.md

 ## Setup
-Please run **test.py** for an example of fitting a straight line to data robustly with bayesian sampling.
+Please run **test.py** for an example of fitting a straight line to data robustly with bayesian estimation.

 ## How does it work?
 The key idea is to determine the samples that fit the model best.